Appendix 1. About educational databases

 Outcomes(ship, battle, result)

-The Classes relation includes the class name, type (bb for a battle ship, or bc for a battle cruiser), country where the ship was built, number of main guns, gun caliber (diameter of the gun barrel, in inches), and displacement (weight in tons).
-The Ships relation includes the ship name, its class name, and launch year.
-The Battles relation covers the name and date of a battle the ships participated; while the result of their participation in the battle (sunk, damaged, or unharmed - OK) is in the Outcomes relation.
+The Classes relation includes the name of the class, type (can be either bb for a battle ship, or bc for a battle cruiser), country the ship was built in, the number of main guns, gun caliber (bore diameter in inches), and displacement (weight in tons).
+The Ships relation holds information about the ship name, the name of its corresponding class, and the year the ship was launched.
+The Battles relation contains names and dates of battles the ships participated in, and the Outcomes relation - the battle result for a given ship (may be sunk, damaged, or OK, the last value meaning the ship survived the battle unharmed).

 Trip(trip_no, id_comp, plane, town_from, town_to, time_out, time_in)